aws-samples/amazon-s3-default-encryption-audit/README.md

 <details><summary>2) Execute the script</summary><p>

-  A. Open a terminal session and navigate to the path where the script is saved.
+  1. Open a terminal session and navigate to the path where the script is saved.
-  B. Execute the script by running the following command:
+  2. Execute the script by running the following command:

 ```
 $ python3 audit_s3_default_encryption.py
 ```
-  C. Input an output location for the report.
+  3. Input an output location for the report.

 ```
 Linux/Mac:  /home/documents/output/